huggingface/hub-docs/docs/hub/spaces-sdks-docker-giskard.md

 # Giskard on Spaces

-**Giskard** is an AI model quality testing toolkit for LLMs, tabular and NLP models.
-It consists of an open-source Python library for scanning and testing AI models and a AI Model Quality Testing app, which can now be deployed using HuggingFace's Docker Spaces.
+**Giskard** is an AI model quality testing toolkit for LLMs, tabular, and NLP models.
+It consists of an open-source Python library for scanning and testing AI models and an AI Model Quality Testing app, which can now be deployed using Hugging Face's
+Docker Spaces.
 Extending the features of the open-source library, the AI Model Quality Testing app enables you to:

 - Debug tests to diagnose your issues